igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

 ```

-11. Now repeat item 9, but proceed with the manual merge (Editing B.py).
+11. Now repeat item 9, but proceed with the manual merge (Editing B.java).
 All implemented functions are needed.
 Explain your procedure
 ```